lxedge/ethex/README.md

  ]}
 ```

-For polling logs, you need to maintaining block range, to avoid `excceed max block` error.
+For polling logs, you need to maintaining rpc endpoint and block range, to avoid `excceed max block` error.
 So here is a util for generate block range, it need `latest` or the block number you sync last time.
 The reason why not use `eth_getFilterChanges` is that some chain not implement this method.

 ```elixir
 iex(1)> Ethex.gen_block_range "https://matic-mumbai.chainstacklabs.com", "latest"